CIRSS/geist-p/docs/commands/report/tags/tag-table.md

-The `table` tag embed query results to HTML as a table.
+The `table` tag embeds query results to HTML as a table.
+Please make sure the stdin is a JSON string.
 Here are parameters of the `table` tag:

 | Name      | Description                                                    |
 |-----------|----------------------------------------------------------------|